DashBarkHuss/faketweet/README.md

 Current problems:

-1. The MutationObserver will randomly slop working after a while.
-You can test to see if the mutation observer works by running in the console:
+1. The MutationObserver will randomly slop working after a while.The only way to fix the MutationObserver once it stop working is to quit chrome.

-### UPDATE: This Mutation Observer test isn't working for me anymore.
+I used to be able to run this code in the console on the browser to test if MutationObserver stopped working.
+But now this test code isn't working.
+It seems to be always triggering.
+But I'm leaving it here anyways for now.:

 ```javascript
 const newDiv = document.createElement("div");